Star Idol: Semi-finals

 Alicia Neo, Jacqueline Sue, Leann Koh, Lilian Lai, Bryan Wang, Kang Cheng Xi, Lincoln Khoo and Leo Lam became the eight Semi-finalists of Star Idol and had to compete in an interactive television drama titled Who Is It?.
 Episodes of Who Is It? were pre-recorded and aired every Wednesday at 8:00pm.
-The only shows recorded live were through the results shows at 10:30pm, with the exception of the episode on February 22, 2006.
+The only shows recorded live were through the results shows at 10:30pm, with the exception of the episode on 22 February 2006.
 It was pre-recorded and aired at 11:30pm due to the airing of the eulogy of former Singapore Deputy Prime Minister Sinnathamby Rajaratnam at 10:30pm, who died earlier that day.

-Who Is It? also stars veteran actors San Yow and Ann Kok, who play a multimillionaire and his assistant respectively.
-A multimillionaire named Cao Wan Neng brings eight people who have crossed paths with him and at some points, helped him, to his island where he allows them to take a breather and relax.
-An assortment of events occurs on the island, with each episode ending with a cliffhanger.
-An anonymous scream takes place to conclude each episode, signifying the sudden disappearance of one of them.
-It is metaphorical for their running in the competition.
-The contestant with the fewest votes is eliminated from Star Idol and is identified in the next episode of the interactive drama as the character who goes missing.

-Lilian Lai is the first contestant to leave after garnering the fewest among votes at the end of the first episode.
-In the Who Is It? universe, the remaining contestants become suspicious.
-A quack inspector called Inspector Zhu (Thomas Ong) is hired to investigate.
-Subsequently, more contestants are eliminated from the competition, namely Bryan, Leann and Lincoln, thus developing the story of the interactive drama.